Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 As a means to probe the effect of interactions on the thermodynamics of an expanding system, we set a condensate fraction, $N_0/N$, and then model expanding the gas by increasing $\Delta$.
 Instead of doing the expansion adiabatically, here we simply ask: what temperature is required to maintain the given condensate fraction?
 This is motivated by the fact that the NI condensate wavefunction is a poor approximation of the true condensate wavefunction at low-detunings.
 To evolve an initial ($\Delta=0$) temperature isentropically, we need to determine and fix the entropy at the start of the expansion, but because our effective theory assumes the NI condensate wavefunction is a reasonable reference state, any thermodynamic predictions we make at such small $\Delta$ are suspect.

 In Fig.~\ref{BOGO_T_condensate_fraction} we compare the temperatures required for an $80\%$ condensate fraction in the NI and Bogoliubov formalisms.
-In the regime of applicability of our Bogoliubov description using the NI condensate wavefunction, we see that there is a range of geometries over which interactions do increase the temperature required to obtain the given condensate fraction, but that this effect is very small.
-We note that the Bogoliubov temperature briefly drops below its NI counterpart, but then rises and remains slightly above for the rest of the expansion.
+In the regime of applicability of our Bogoliubov description using the NI condensate wavefunction, $\Delta\gtrsim 300$, we see that over this range of geometries interactions do increase the temperature required to obtain the given condensate fraction, but that this effect is very small.
 Consistent with the arguments of the the previous section, we thus find that interactions do little to change the thermodynamics of thin shells.
+In a future work, we intend to investigate this question over the entire range of geometries afforded by the bubble trap by using the numerically-solved GP condensate wavefunction as the mean-field.